dayseanm04/network/CCNA/Configure-and-Verify-Dynamic-ARP-Inspection/reflection.md

 I also learned that DAI is not a standalone feature, it depends on correct DHCP Snooping configuration to function properly.

 ---

+## 🔍 Key Observations

+- All switch ports are **untrusted by default**, which improves security
+- Incorrect trust configuration can easily break network connectivity
+- Packet Tracer may show different rate-limiting behavior compared to real Cisco hardware
+- Verification commands like `show ip arp inspection` is useful for troubleshooting

+---